 In a medium bowl, combine the beef mince, eggs, Italian herbs, fine breadcrumbs and the salt.
-Using damp hands, take a heaped spoonful of the beef mixture and shape into a small meatball.
+Using damp hands, shape a heaped spoonful of the beef mixture into a small meatball.
 Set aside on a plate.
-Repeat with the remaining mixture (you should get about 20 meatballs).
+Repeat with the remaining beef mixture (you should get about 20 meatballs).

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the meatballs and cook until browned, 5-7 minutes (the meatballs will continue cooking in step 4).
 Transfer the meatballs to a medium baking dish and set aside.

 While the meatballs are baking, place the bake-at-home ciabatta directly on the wire rack in the oven and bake until crusty on the outside and steaming hot on the inside, 10-12 minutes.
 Wipe out the frying pan and return to a medium-high heat with a drizzle of olive oil.
-Add the broccoli and cook until starting to soften, 3 minutes.
-TIP: Add a splash of water to the pan to help the broccoli cook faster!
+Add the broccoli, then a splash of water and cook until starting to soften, 3 minutes.
 Add the green beans and cook until tender, 3-4 minutes.
 Season to taste with salt and pepper.

 Divide the cheesy baked beef meatballs and greens between bowls.
-Serve with the crusty ciabatta bread on the side (perfect for scooping up the sauce!).
+Serve the crusty ciabatta bread on the side (it's perfect for scooping up the sauce!).